ahmadalege/mongodb/README.md

 In this project, I will not be doing any major CRUD operation as I will use mongimport to create the database, collection, and to import the documents which are in JSON format.

 > [!NOTE]
-> I will use the mongo shell (mongosh) to carry out all the operations and not Mongo Atlas or any other third-party application.
+> I will be using the mongo shell (mongosh) to carry out all the operations and not Mongo Atlas or any other third-party application.

 First, we need to login to the mongoDB server using 'mongosh' command and check our existing databases to ensure I'm not just working with a pre-existing database.